ucsb-cs16/s23/index.md

 # CMPSC 16, Spring 2023

-# Class & Office Hours
+# Class, Section & Office Hours

 * For office hours held in 3525, 3526 or 2510, these refer to rooms in Phelps Hall.
 * For online office hours, the zoom room link is on the Canvas site for the course